kgorking/ecs/README.md

 	auto& serial_sys   = ecs::add_system(sys_sleep);
 	auto& parallel_sys = ecs::add_system_parallel(sys_sleep);

-	// Create a range of entites that would
+	// Create a range of 500 entites that would
-	// take 5 seconds to process serially ecs::entity_range ents{ 0, 500 - 1, short{0} };
+	// take 5 seconds to process serially ecs::entity_range ents{ 0, 499, short{0} };

-	// Commit the components (does not run the systems) ecs::commit_changes();
+	// Commit the components to the entities (does not run the systems) ecs::commit_changes();

 	// Time the serial system